Dealing With Debt Problems

 If you are seeking help with creating a budget or working out a repayment plan with your creditors, then consider contacting a credit counseling organization.
 Through education, budgeting, and the use of a variety of tools, credit counseling organizations can help you reach your goal of ultimately eliminating your debt.

 Many credit counseling organizations are nonprofit and work with you to solve your financial difficulties; however, be aware that just because an organization says it is a “nonprofit" organization, there's no guarantee that its services are free, affordable, or even legitimate.
 In fact, some credit counseling organizations charge high fees, which may be hidden, or urge consumers to make "voluntary" contributions that can cause more debt.
 For these reasons, it is important to choose a company that is licensed.
 Adjustment service companies that are licensed by the Wisconsin Department of Financial Institutions are required to follow laws that limit the fees that can be charged.
+For a list of licensed credit counselors, view this list of Adjustment Service Company Licensees.

 Most credit counselors offer services through local offices, the internet, or over the telephone.
 If possible, find an organization that is licensed and offers in-person counseling.
 Many universities, military bases, credit unions, housing authorities, and branches of the U.S. Cooperative Extension Service operate nonprofit credit counseling programs.
 Your financial institution, local consumer protection agency, and friends and family may also be good sources of information and referrals.